cdowlatram/Stereoscopic-Image-Analysis/app/README.md

 Docker is a technology that creates executable software packages called containers.
 Docker Containers include all of the code needed for an application or environment to run, including system tools and libraries, code, and runtime information.
 Unlike virtual machines, a Docker uses the resources of the host machine rather than having its own.
 Installation guides for various common operating systems can be found [here.](https://docs.docker.com/v17.09/engine/installation/)

+Docker images create a uniform system environment which includes all of the dependencies the application requires to run, abstracting away these requirements from the user while ensuring that the application runs on all Docker supported platforms.

 Docker Compose is a tool for defining and multi container docker application.
 Docker Compose reads in a docker-compose.yml in the parent directory of the dockerized code modules, and defines the docker images as services that can be run in parallel.
 Installation guides for various common operating systems can be found [here.](https://docs.docker.com/compose/install/)

 )In this case, the services are the server, which provides the applications api code, and the client, which renders the front end and gives real-time requests to the server.
 The docker images run separately from one another, however, the communication ports used for interacting with the localhost and with each container remain open and functional.
-This command builds and runs the image:
+While in the /app/ directory of the application, this command builds and runs the image(s):
 `docker-compose up --build`

 Once the images are built, `docker-compose up` will run the application.
 The --build flag builds the images, and should only be used when changes in the repository environment are made.